Top 7 Ways EMDR Therapy Can Improve Your Life

-- NOT based on conversation between the therapist and client.
+- Is NOT based on conversation between therapist and client

-- Uses bi-lateral stimulation.
-The client discusses distressing material while engaging in eye movements or a series of tapping on alternate sides of the body.
+- Uses bi-lateral stimulation, where the client discusses distressing material while engaging in eye movements or a series of tapping on alternate sides of the body.

 Thinking of getting started with EMDR?
-Here are seven ways it can improve your life.
+Here are 7 ways it can improve your life:

-- Uncover old memories and experiences that are keeping you stuck
+- Uncover old memories and experiences that hold you back

-- Create a sense of safety so you can discuss painful memories
+- Create a sense of safety so that you can discuss painful memories

 - Improve your awareness

 - Connect the belief about yourself to memories or past experiences